 pelvic Health Physical Therapy

-The program uses the benefits of physical therapy to help restore healthy movement, function, and comfort for a number of female and male diagnoses.
+The program uses the benefits of physical therapy to help restore healthy movement, function, and comfort for a number of female diagnoses.
 We offer one-on-one treatment every visit with a skilled licensed Physical Therapist specifically trained in pelvic floor rehabilitation.

 Your evaluation will include taking a thorough history of your condition.
 Next we will assess the pelvic floor and related regions in your body to identify what other structures might be contributing to your condition.
 A treatment plan will be developed by your Physical Therapist to address your specific condition.
 Treatment techniques include manual treatment, modalities, education, and exercise.